aws-samples/sagemaker-ssh-helper/README.md

 The local port `11022` will be connected to the remote SSH server port, to allow you easily connect with SSH from command line.

+> *Note:* Before running this command make sure that AWS CLI is configured to access the account with `aws s3 ls` and your default region is set with `aws configure` command.
+Your Python's `<path-to-venv>/bin/` directory should be in the `$PATH`, otherwise you will get a *"command not found"* error.

 *Tip:* If you want to connect processing, batch transform jor or to an inference endpoint with SSH, use `sm-local-ssh-processing`, `sm-local-ssh-transform` or `sm-local-ssh-inference` scripts respectively.